alabhyajindal/home/_posts/2023-01-29-instagram.markdown

 Instagram causes us to look at our life from the lens of the camera.
 Will this look good on my story?
 Should I post this?
-I know people who make their life decisions based on what looks good on their feed.
+Some people make their life decisions based on what looks good on their feed.

 I have deactivated my account on multiple occasions thinking I don't need it for maintaining contact with people.
 But it doesn't work.